Access Information for the Shaftesbury Theatre, January 2022

 The foyer area is quite small but bright.
 On your right will be a screen giving information about the show.
 A merchandise stand is to your left.
 Straight ahead and to the right is the Box Office.

 Four steps lead up to a raised section of the foyer.
-There is no hand rail but staff will be on hand to provide assistance if you should require it.
-There is currently no seating in the foyer.
+There is no hand rail but staff will be to provide assistance if you should require it.
+There are some seats in the Foyer area

 If you would like to listen to the introductory notes, you should collect your headset in good time to take your seat 15 minutes before the start of the performance.
 This is also a good opportunity to check you are happy with the reception through your headset.
 Please contact a member of staff if you are having any difficulties.

-There are toilets on the Royal circle and Foyer level and an access toilet on Foyer level.
+There are toilets on the Royal circle and Foyer level and an accessible toilet on Foyer level.
 There are currently no toilets in the Stalls level.

 The Royal Circle may be entered from the foyer and to the back of the building turning left and up the stairs there are handrails all the way up the stairs.